 Parking: Horseneck Beach State Reservation Parking Lot

 Another great beach for running on Boston’s south shore, Horseneck Beach is located on Buzzards Bay, near the Rhode Island border.
 The main beach is 2 miles long from the campground west to Horseneck Point.
+There’s a paved multi-use path along the beach, which goes for ~2 miles.
+Nice views of the water and the dunes!
 One can also run the other side — from the Campground to Westport Point — on the beach or along E. Beach Rd.
 In the right conditions, it’s possible to continue another 1 mile parallel to Little Beach Rd.
 Beach running conditions are very tidal dependent here.
 There’s ample parking at the State Reservation parking lot.
+Combining the paved path along Horseneck Beach and E Beach Rd. is a run of up to 8 miles.
+MAP